apache/dolphinscheduler/docs/docs/en/guide/installation/standalone.md

 ## Preparation

 - JDK：download [JDK][jdk] (1.8+), install and configure environment variable `JAVA_HOME` and append `bin` dir (included in `JAVA_HOME`) to `PATH` variable.
 You can skip this step if it already exists in your environment.
-- Binary package: download the DolphinScheduler binary package at [download page](https://dolphinscheduler.apache.org/en-us/download).
+- Binary package: download the DolphinScheduler binary package at [download page](https://dolphinscheduler.apache.org/en-us/download/<version>).  <!-- markdown-link-check-disable-line -->

 ## Start DolphinScheduler Standalone Server